 Diabetes and the Eye

 Any patient being treated for diabetes by a primary care physician should be seen on a yearly basis for a dilated ocular health exam.
-Diabetes and fluctuating blood sugars can negatively effect the front and back of your eye, causing prescription changes, cataracts, and retinal disease.
+Diabetes and fluctuating blood sugars can negatively affect the front and back of your eye, causing prescription changes, cataracts, and retinal disease.

 In diabetic eye disease, the normally stable retinal blood vessels develop leaks, allowing fluid or blood to accumulate in the retina.
 Bleeding or leaking of fluid may cause retinal swelling, keeping the retina from working properly.
 Patients describe blurry and distorted vision when fluid begins to leak.
 This macular edema often responds dramatically to steroid injections, medicines Avastin or Lucentis, or even ‘focal’ laser treatments by our retina specialist.
 Diabetes can also cause the small blood vessels to become obstructed.
 Blockage of blood vessels leaves areas of the retina starving for blood, which is carrying oxygen and nutrients.
 The impaired retina sends out chemical signals to promote new blood vessel growth.
 These new blood vessels are much weaker than normal vessels and frequently leak or bleed.